tsunyinlam/complex/README.md

     - Choose a higher Max Distance for a better performance at the cost of quality
 - Branch cut threshold
     - The branch cut threshold ensures that discontinuities in the function are visually represented as breaks in the lines drawn on the right plane.
 A higher branch cut threshold means that the code will tolerate larger differences in function values before visually breaking the line

+### Errata

+Not all aspects of the plotter is covered here.
+If you are confused about anything, please [raise an issue](https://github.com/tsunyinlam/mapping-visualizer/issues)!